An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Experiments

-The results in Tab. \ref{tab:major_test} show that the proposed method (RT$^2$PL) outperforms all of the comparative methods.
-And as the noise level increases, its advantage will be further highlighted.
-This success is mainly attributed to the incorporation of uncertainty weighting in the cost function and the fusion of points and lines, which can be proven by the results of the ablation experiment shown in Fig \ref{fig:ablation_exp}.
-Besides, the results demonstrate that methods employing a decoupled estimation scheme (NEC, PNEC, RT$^2$PL) significantly outperform those with mixture parameter problems when degeneracy occurs.
-It is worth noting that the estimation error with NBC constraints, which also utilizes the decoupled scheme, is not zero when the noise level equals zero in pure rotation cases, as shown in the second to last row of Tab. \ref{tab:major_test} and Fig. \ref{fig:pure_rotation_test}.
-It means that NBC cannot handle pure rotation degeneracy cases.
-It is because when two arbitrary back-projected planes overlap, the position of the third back-projected plane will be unconstrained, i.e. the normals of the back-projected planes of an arbitrary line feature are always coplanar.
+The results in Tab. \ref{tab:major_test} show that the proposed method (RT$^2$PL) outperforms all of the comparative methods, and its advantage becomes more pronounced as the noise level increases.
+This success is mainly attributed to the incorporation of uncertainty weighting in the cost function and the fusion of points and lines, as evidenced by the results of the ablation experiment shown in Fig. \ref{fig:ablation_exp}.
+Furthermore, the results demonstrate that methods employing a decoupled estimation scheme (NEC, PNEC, NBEC, RT$^2$PL) significantly outperform those with mixture parameter problems when degeneracy occurs.
+It is worth noting that the estimation error with NBC constraints, which also utilizes the decoupled scheme, is not zero when the noise level equals zero in pure rotation cases, as shown in the second-to-last row of Tab. \ref{tab:major_test} and Fig. \ref{fig:pure_rotation_test}.
+This indicates that NBC cannot handle pure rotation degeneracy cases.
+It is because when two arbitrary back-projected planes overlap, the position of the third back-projected plane will be unconstrained, i.e., the normals of the back-projected planes of an arbitrary line feature are always coplanar.
 When the noise level is not zero, the back-projected plane will not strictly overlap which leads to smaller estimation errors.
-Although NBC is degenerate in pure rotation cases, it can also provide some useful constraints for pose estimation.
-Thanks to the combination of point and line constraints, the proposed method (RT$^2$PL) gains a significant accuracy improvement compared to PNEC \cite{muhle2022probabilistic} in pure rotation cases.
+Although NBC is degenerate in pure rotation cases, it can still provide some useful constraints for pose estimation.
+Thanks to the combination of point and line constraints, the proposed method (RT$^2$PL) achieves a significant improvement in accuracy compared to PNEC \cite{muhle2022probabilistic} in pure rotation cases.